I am Annah-Ololade Sangosanya and this is my personal Fabricademy page. I will be posting my work every week so feel free to navigate around!

 Tailoring and pattern making projects¶

-- I experimented with new materials in this project by using lycra to make a set of two swimsuits.
+- I experimented with new fabrics in this project by using lycra to make a set of two swimsuits.
 Most upcycled clothes are made out of cotton, but what about the synthetic fibers?
 Through the making of these two swimsuits, I experienced working with lycra for the first time.
 The material used here is a new one but after this first attempt, I can figure ways to upcycle small pieces such as sport tshirs or leggings made of synthetic fibers.

 - According to the National Institute of Circular Economy, the cutting steps generate between 20% to 30% fabric scraps.
 In order to reduce this waste of material and ressources at my scale, I focused on making a pattern generating as little fabric waste as possible for this skirt.
 Thus, I focused on minimizing the curves and using as many square shapes as possible in order to reduce the scraps if the skirt was to be industrially produced.